 We generate revenue primarily from commissions we receive from health insurance carriers whose health insurance policies are purchased through us.
-Commissions for individual and family and small business health insurance plans have generally represented a percentage of the insurance premium and, to a much lesser extent, commission override payments that insurance carriers pay us for achieving sales volume thresholds or other objectives.
-Commission rates vary by carrier and by the type of plan purchased by a member.
-Commission rates can vary based upon the amount of time that the policy has been active, with commission rates for individual and family plans typically being higher in the first twelve months of the policy.
+Commissions for individual and family and small business health insurance plans have historically represented a percentage of the insurance premium and, to a much lesser extent, commission override payments that insurance carriers pay us for achieving sales volume thresholds or other objectives.
+Commission rates vary by carrier, by geography and by the type of plan purchased by a member.
+Commission rates commonly vary based upon the amount of time that the policy has been active, with commission rates for individual and family plans typically being higher in the first twelve months of the policy.
 After the first twelve months, commission rates generally decline significantly.
 As a result, if we do not add a sufficient number of members on new policies, our revenue growth will be negatively impacted.
 Individuals, families and small businesses purchasing health insurance through us typically pay their premiums on a monthly basis.
 Insurance carriers typically pay commissions to us on these policies monthly, after they receive the premium payment from the member.
+However, some carriers postpone payment of commission to us for qualified health insurance plans where the member holding the plan is receiving a subsidy, until the health insurance carrier receives the premium payment from the member and the subsidy payment from the federal government, which further delays our ability to recognize revenue from the sale of these policies.
 We generally continue to receive the commission payment from the relevant insurance carrier until the health insurance policy is cancelled or we otherwise do not remain the agent on the policy.
 As a result, the majority of our commission revenue is recurring in nature.